Wednesday, July 31, 2002

-- Levine, 49, longtime musical director of the Metropolitan Opera and now leader of the Boston Symphony Orchestra " the first American to assume the position in 120 years.
-He was credited with bringing "one of the world's foremost opera companies to unsurpassed artistic excellence."
+l Levine, longtime musical director of the Metropolitan Opera and now leader of the Boston Symphony Orchestra, was credited with bringing "one of the world's foremost opera companies to unsurpassed artistic excellence."